Redislabs-Solution-Architects/redis-connect/README.md

 | [ruby ruby-rb](ruby/redis-rb/README.md)               | Y    | Y   |     | |

-# Assumptions
+# Contribution
+* Clone , change , test and commit
+* If you find any improvement e.g better language idioms, better way to do things , please change and commit
+* If you have tested with a new version of the library, just test, update the readme and commit

+# When Adding new Library
-* When writing readme.md assume user can follow instructions but is not familiar with the language or eco system
+* When writing README.md assume user can follow instructions but is not familiar with the language or eco system
 * Use minimal dependencies.
+* For  consistency follow the pattern of other samples
 * Prefer simplicity over advanced language features
-* Single file should execute, have minimal code and, should be able to share the single file as an example.
+* Single file should execute, have minimal code and, you should be able to share the single file as an example.
 * Prefer copy/paste over reuse of code across sample files
-* Use connection pooling where the library supports it.
+* Use connection pooling where the client library supports it.
 As this is the most common scenario for a production examples
 * TLS samples are only tested with RS
+* For TLS do the sample for 2-way SSL.
+If verification hook e.g `verifyhostname` is available provide empty implementation(**discuss**)

 # TODO